West Virginia Clinical Psychologist Salary Outlook

 Which West Virginia Cities Are Best for Clinical Psychologists?

-The state as a whole may not be setting any records for clinical psychologist salaries, but several cities in West Virginia have average salaries that are considerably higher than the state’s average.
-The Parkersburg-Vienna area leads the way, while salaries in Beckley are the lowest.
+Several cities in West Virginia have average salaries that are considerably higher than the state’s average.
+Charleston leads the way, while salaries in Beckley are the lowest.

 West Virginia cities by average annual clinical psychologist wage